indika/blog/_posts/2013-10-25-cooking-with-chef.md

 According to the official documentation:
  *Declaring cookbook dependencies is not required with chef-solo.*

+I have seen two types of dependency statements:

 - include_recipe 'java'
-    this goes somewhere in the cookbook
+    - include_recipe "apache2::mod_ssl"
+    - you can find this at the top of a recipe
+    - the resources found in that recipe will be inserted (in the same exact order) at that point

 - depends 'java'
-    in the meta data
+    - you can find this in the meta data
-    can tell the user that the recipe requires java or have some automated tool obtain the recipes
+    - it can tell the user that the recipe requires java

-This does not really make sense to me.
-It's obvious to me that declaring dependencies in the runlist is important.
-eg:
-    include recipe[rvm::user] in your run_list

-Include Recipes

-A recipe can include one (or more) recipes located in external cookbooks by using the include_recipe method.
-When a recipe is included, the resources found in that recipe will be inserted (in the same exact order) at the point where the include_recipe keyword is located.
-The syntax for including a recipe is like this:

-include_recipe "recipe"

-For example:

-include_recipe "apache2::mod_ssl"

-If a recipe is included more than once in a recipe, only the first inclusion will be processed and any subsequent inclusion will be ignored.
+    - or have some autometed tool obtain the dependant recipes

+There are also dependency statements in the run_list:
+- "recipe[postgresql::server]",